A coordinate-free guide to the mechanics of thin shells: Appendix

-When applying differential operators, the ensuing calculations involve the derivatives of the vectors of the covariant basis.
-It is convenient tho express these derivatives in terms of the covariant basis and $\bn$.
-In performing these calculations it is useful to keep in mind that, since $\sa_\alpha$ is the partial derivative with respect to $\alpha$ of $\bfx$, the symmetry condition $\sa_{\alpha,\beta}=\sa_{\beta,\alpha}$ holds.
-One finds:
+When applying differential operators, the resulting computations necessitate taking the derivatives of the covariant basis vectors.
+For ease and clarity, it's advantageous to represent these derivatives as linear combinations of the covariant basis and $\bn$.
+An important aspect to remember during these calculations is that $\sa_\alpha$, being the partial derivative of $\bfx$ with respect to $\alpha$, obeys the symmetry condition $\sa_{\alpha,\beta}=\sa_{\beta,\alpha}$.
+This leads to